Skip to main content

 Note: With the Locations and Departments module, the option Number range per department appears additionally.
 Each top-level department then gets its own department-specific counter — useful for multiple business divisions with separate offer management.

-Abbreviation on the proposal
+Abbreviation on the offer

-File format of the proposal
+File format of the offer

-Here you set the default file format for the final proposal file — typically PDF or PDF/A (long-term archive-capable).
+Here you set the default file format for the final offer file — typically PDF or PDF/A (long-term archive-capable).
 You also configure the preview format shown in the browser when creating a draft (without PDF/A, since the preview need not be archive-capable).

-Set up email sending for proposals
+Set up email sending for offers

 • From name: the display name that appears in the „From" line (e.g., Acme GmbH – Sales)